LehighIAC/OztekinGroup/Mint.md

 export WM_NCOMPPROCS=$(nproc)
 ./Allwmake
 ```
-If the compilation fails, run `./Allwmake` multiple rounds until it compiles without error.
 While waiting for it, you can continue to the next section and come back later.

+If the compilation fails, run `./Allwmake` for multiple times until it compiles without error.

 ## Install Paraview
 Install Paraview 5.10 and its dependencies